redstone-finance/redstone-docs/docs/oev/1-integration.md

    );
    ```

-   The wallet singing the transaction must be the one that has the deposit on the Executor contract.
+   The wallet signing the transaction must be the one that has the deposit on the Executor contract.

 ## 5. The `operationCallback` Smart Contract